packit/packit.dev/content/posts/downstream-automation.md

 # Downstream automation is here

 Finally, it's here.
 Now, you can do the whole Fedora release with the help of Packit.
-Let's take a look at how this works on an example of [OGR](https://github.com/packit/ogr), the Python library we develop:
+Let's take a look at how it works on an example of [OGR](https://github.com/packit/ogr), the Python library we develop.

 ## Upstream